The Sun's Supergranulation: Classical fluid theory and phenomenological models

-Besides thermal convection scenarios, a few other theoretical arguments have been put forward to explain the origin of the solar supergranulation.
-These ideas are all based on the possible collective effects of small-scale structures such as granules, which might lead to a large-scale instability injecting energy into the supergranulation range of scales.
+A few other qualitative arguments and models have been put forward to explain the origin of supergranulation besides thermal convection scenarios.
+The generic proposal of these arguments is that supergranulation could emerge from collective nonlinear interactions of small-scale structures such as granules, for instance through a large-scale instability reminiscent of inverse-cascade scenarios in flows with specific spatial symmetries.